bhauman/rebel-readline/rebel-readline/doc/intro.md

 While this is true, it doesn't hurt to make the REPL experience more helpful and pleasurable when we are forced to interact with it directly at the terminal.
-These rare situations do pop up, and when they do the anomolous situation is normally associated with some kind of urgency.
-In cases where we are trying to debug a live system, and our tools aren't available, there is no need to make the situation harder.
+These rare situations do pop up, and when they do the anomalous situation is sometimes associated with some kind of urgency.
+In cases where we are trying to debug a live system, and our tools aren't available, there is no need to make the situation harder with a spartan terminal UX.

 So you when you do have to use the REPL it would be nice for it to work better.